Francisco Mejía

-Francisco José Mejía (born October 27, 1995) is a Dominican professional baseball catcher who is a free agent.
+Francisco José Mejía (born October 27, 1995) is a Dominican professional baseball catcher for the Diablos Rojos del México of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Cleveland Indians, San Diego Padres, and Tampa Bay Rays.

 Career

 Mejía was born in Bani, Dominican Republic.
 He studied at Las Carreras de Baní.
 Mejía is represented by the sports agency Independent Sports & Entertainment (ISE).

 Cleveland Indians

 In July 2012, Mejía signed with the Cleveland Indians for over $100,000 as a non-drafted international free agent.
 He made his professional debut in 2013 with the Arizona Indians of the Rookie-level Arizona League with whom he spent the season, batting .205 with four home runs and 24 RBIs in 30 games.
 In 2014, he played for the Mahoning Valley Scrappers of the Low–A New York-Penn League where he posted a .282 batting average with two home runs and 36 RBIs in 66 games.
 He spent 2015 with the Lake County Captains of the Single–A Midwest League; there, he batted .243/.324/.345 with nine home runs and 53 RBIs.